 This is a fully distance learning unit which will be accessible through the University VLE.
 There will be written materials by the tutors guiding students through the course, illustrated with photographs and figures to illustrate the rich topic areas.
 Much of the content will be presented through peer reviewed journals (accessible through the University library), media (newspaper and TV channels available online) and short videos (i.e. course tutors).
 Students will be directed to a variety of relevant literature each week, but also encouraged to research and explore and find their own sources.

 While there are overarching learning aims and objectives for the unit, each week will also contain its own learning objectives.

 There will be regular interaction with the tutors.
 Students will be encouraged to use self-reflection to think about the ideas discussed, and take part in discussion board activities.
 Students should work through the unit in a logical sequence.
 The calendar in Blackboard will guide what should be done and when.
-Participation in the discussion boards is greatly encouraged, and generally those students who do participate do better in their written assignments.
+Participation in the discussion boards is greatly encouraged, and can help enhance your learning experience and prepare you for your assignments.